Chiogros/YouTube-connectors-for-GDataStudio/README.md

 You can find the documentation [here](https://developers.google.com/youtube/v3/docs).

 Then you have 4 things to change:
-1. Change `endpoint` and `fields` global vars to the GET method you want.
+1. Change `endpoint` global var to the GET method you want.
 ```javascript
 // core.gs
 var endpoint = 'channels';